BazingaFR/bazingafr.github.io/about.md

 With an extensive and varied industry experience as well as a deep, practical technical expertise, I am often required by marketing, sales, finance, technology and strategy teams to provide support and delivery of analytics-driven business insights that are easy to use, easy to undestand and actionable.

+### Interactive Dashboards for Business Insights###
+Marketing, sales or operations teams spend an awful lot of time planning their activities and are constantly under pressure to make their customers happy, the performance of their products optimal and the quality of their services unique.
+More often than not though, these teams will have very little time to gather the sometimes sparse and unstructured data available on their activities to create meaningful, actionable insights platforms to help them react.

-See below what some of my clients and partner have said about my work:
+See what some of my clients and partner have said about my work:

-***Leading an reporting solutions project for a corporate finance team***
+***Leading a reporting solutions project for a corporate finance team***

 ***